x4ndez/notetaker/README.md

 GitHub Repository: <https://github.com/x4ndez/notetaker>

 ## Usage
-Click "Get Started", to begin taking notes that anyone with this link can access!
+Click "Get Started" to begin taking notes that anyone with this link can access!
 Click the + icon in the top right hand corner and store all the credentials for all your apps!
 You can save a note by clicking the save icon that will appear after you begin typing a note body.
 Once your credentials are saved, they are stored forever in the land of the internet, so you better change all your passwords now!  ...Ha!
 There's a delete button, but we can't promise your credentials haven't been stolen by some sneaky online cyber-scraping gypsy wizards.
 We hope you've had a good experience with "Note Taker" - The most exciting note taker from 0.0.0.0 to 255.255.255.255!

 ## License
 ![License Badge: License](https://img.shields.io/badge/License-MIT-blue)<br>